CCL BOOK OF THE YEAR AWARD WINNERS

 Please send your electronic files as attachments to the following email address:

 Be sure to include the phrase “Travel Grant for Scholars and Writers” in the subject line of your message.

-The Conference on Christianity and Literature offers grants of up to $500 to help meet travel expenses and registration fees for graduate students who wish to attend regional CCL meetings.
+The Conference on Christianity and Literature offers grants of up to $500 to help meet travel expenses and registration fees for graduate students and faculty to present accepted papers at regional CCL meetings.
 For more information, please click here.